AriFordsham/GHCWiki/trac-repository-admin.md

 <th>When set to `true`, the repository is hidden from the repository index page in the source browser.
 Browsing the repository is still possible, and links referencing the repository remain valid.
 </th></tr>
 <tr><th>`type`</th>
 <th>The `type` attribute sets the type of version control system used by the repository.
-Trac supports Subversion out-of-the-box, and plugins add support for many other systems.
+Trac supports Subversion and Git out-of-the-box, and plugins add support for many other systems.
 If `type` is not specified, it defaults to the value of the `[trac] repository_type` option.
 </th></tr>
 <tr><th>`url`</th>
 <th>The `url` attribute specifies the root URL to be used for checking out from the repository.
 When specified, a "Repository URL" link is added to the context navigation links in the source browser, that can be copied into the tool used for creating the working copy.